JKagiDesignsEng/jkd-toolkit/README.md

 ```

 **What this does:**
+- **Automatically elevates** to administrator privileges if needed
 - Downloads and installs the complete toolkit to `C:\Tools\JKD-Toolkit`
 - Creates a desktop shortcut for easy access
 - Adds the toolkit to your system PATH
 - Automatically handles all dependencies

+**No Admin Required to Start:** Just run the command from any PowerShell window - it will request elevation automatically!

 **Custom Installation Options:**
 ```powershell